AniruddhDwivedi/Batch-Image2PDF-Generator/README.md

 and the application will run

 ## Future Updates
-I plan to add recursive file searching in the next version and fix some other bugs that may arise upon further testing.
+I plan to add a progress bar and make several QoL improvements